Brookwood Cemetery Memorial Mason Registration Scheme

-The documents and payment cheques may be submitted in person or by post or courier.
+The documents may be submitted in person or by post or courier.
 The payments for the Administration Fee and Memorial Permit fee may be made directly into Brookwood Park Limited’s bank account.

 Subject to approving the Memorial Application Form and receiving the correct payments in full, the Brookwood Cemetery Manager will issue a Permit to undertake the work.
 The Permit may be collected in person from the Brookwood Cemetery Office, or sent by post, fax or email.

 The Memorial Mason must make an appointment to visit the Brookwood Cemetery Office in order to be shown the correct location within the cemetery and to undertake the approved memorial work.